-Mediation tools and Semantic Web activities require an integrated, shared ontology for the information accumulated by both libraries and museums for all the collections that they hold, seen as a continuum from highly standardised products such as books, CDs, DVDs, etc., to raw materials such as plants or stones4, through "inbetween" objects such as draft manuscripts or engraving plates.
-In addition, such typical "library objects" as books can be about museum objects, and museum objects can represent events or characters found in books (e.g., 'Ophelia's death') and descriptions of museum objects in museum databases may contain references to bibliographic resources that mention those museum objects: such interrelationships should be either integrated in common information storage, or at least virtually integrated through mediation devices that allow a query to be simultaneously launched on distinct information depositories, which requires common semantic tools such as FRBR{OO} plugged into CIDOC CRM.
+Mediation tools and Semantic Web activities require an integrated, shared ontology for the information accumulated by both libraries and museums for all the collections that they hold, seen as a continuum from highly standardised products such as books, CDs, DVDs, etc., to raw materials such as plants or stones, through "inbetween" objects such as draft manuscripts or engraving plates.
+In addition, such typical "library objects" as books can be about museum objects, and museum objects can represent events or characters found in books (e.g., 'Ophelia's death') and descriptions of museum objects in museum databases may contain references to bibliographic resources that mention those museum objects: such interrelationships should be either integrated in common information storage, or at least virtually integrated through mediation devices that allow a query to be simultaneously launched on distinct information depositories, which requires common semantic tools such as FRBROO plugged into CIDOC CRM.
 Besides, CIDOC CRM is explicitly compatible in formalism with the World Wide Web Consortium's Resource Description Framework (RDF), which can only be beneficial for FRBR.

-1.1.4 An opportunity for mutual enrichment for FRBR and CIDOC CRM the CIDOC CRM model.
-These changes are so significant that an anticipated revision of the ISO standard 21127 was required.
+1.1.4 An opportunity for mutual enrichment for FRBR and CIDOC CRM

 The CIDOC CRM model is influenced by the process of FRBR's re-formulation as well.
-Modelling bibliographic information highlights some issues that may have been overlooked during the development of CIDOC CRM, and the way such issues were addressed in FRBR{OO} resulted in some cases in making changes in
+Modelling bibliographic information highlights some issues that may have been overlooked during the development of

-4 Natural history museums also are witnesses of "cultural features."
+&lt;sup>4 Natural history museums also are witnesses of "cultural features."
 A frog in a museum is not a testimony of "what a frog is," but of what a human culture, at a given point in time and space, thinks a frog is.